-Students who complete the published requirements for one or more Certificates and/or Degree are eligible to graduate from Central Wyoming College.
-In order to graduate, students must apply for graduation by completing the Application for Graduation form found through the CWC website.
-This will assure the potential graduate's preferences are honored for diploma name, address, academic program, attendance at the commencement ceremony in the spring and publication of their degree.
-A completed Program Evaluation signed by the appropriate Dean must be submitted to the Student Records office by the graduation application deadline.
+Students who complete the published requirements for one or more Certificates and/or Degrees are eligible to graduate from Central Wyoming College.
+In order to graduate, students must apply for graduation by completing the Application for Graduation online.
+The application is located in the student's MyCentral account via the Rustler Central (Self-Service) Icon then click into the Graduation Overview.
+Completion of the graduation application will assure the potential graduate's preferences are honored for diploma address, academic program, attendance at the commencement ceremony in the spring and publication of their degree.

+A completed Program Evaluation signed by the appropriate Academic Dean must be submitted to the Student Records office by the graduation application deadline.
 A Program Evaluation can be obtained by seeing the student's advisor or through the myAdvisor link of myCentral.
 The graduation application deadline is posted on the Graduation page of the CWC website, in the student handbook and in the course schedule.
-Failure to complete the application for graduation form and/or a signed program evaluation by the published graduation deadline will postpone the student's graduation date into the next term.
+Failure to complete the application for graduation and a signed program evaluation by the published graduation deadline may postpone the student's graduation date into the next term.